|11/06||Niverville Old Tyme Country Fair||Buy Tickets|

 In My Bones was produced by Trey Bruce (Faith Hill, Randy Travis, Diamond Rio), a name known well in Nashville circles and one of people responsible for saving RCA Studio A from potential demolition.
 The band met Trey after having written the song “Someday” together earlier in 2014.
 Trey called the band immediately after that first session and demanded he take the producer helm for the bands next record.
 The answer, of course, was “yes.”
 The Washboard Union were joined on the recording of this album by a group of accomplished Nashville musicians including Bob Britt (Dixie Chicks) on guitar, Greg Morrow (George Strait , ZZ TOP) on drums, Michael Brignardello (Blake Shelton, Luke Bryan) on bass and long time guitar player Craig ”Long Haul” McCaul.

-The Washboard Union is a band that you simply have to see live to fully appreciate and in the summer of 2015 they will share the stage with some of the biggest names in country music including Keith Urban, Reba Macintyre, The Band Perry, Big N Rich and more.
+The Washboard Union is a band that you simply have to see live to fully appreciate and have been invited to share the stage with some of the biggest names in country music including Zac Brown Band, Lone Star, Keith Urban, Reba Mcentire, The Band Perry, Big N Rich and more.